 What happened to the Rocket League Solo default game list?

 Where did the solo default game list go and what is it?
-It’s been gone for a while now, let’s take a closer look at the Rocket League Solo Default Game List, what it was, why it was removed, and why you can’t play it anymore….
+It’s been gone for a while now, let’s take a closer look at the Solo Default Game List, what it was, why it was removed, and why you can’t play it anymore….

 Have you tried to find the Rocket League solo default game list, or are you perhaps a little glad that it seems to be missing, and has been for a while?
-If you’re in the first category, where the hell have you been?
+If you’re in the category, where the hell have you been?
 The second?
 Yeah, fair enough.
 The playlist has been gone for a while, but what the hell happened?
 Let’s take a look at the Rocket League solo default playlist….

 What is the Rocket League Solo default playlist?